Laminate Flooring Cost

 • This might not cover all aspects of the job, so ensure you confirm this.

-• More complex jobs might be charged at a higher rate per m², as they will take a tradesperson longer to complete.
+• Complex jobs may be charged at a higher rate, as they will take longer to complete.

 How much would you charge for 40m² laminate flooring and underlay to go under the skirting, as well as fitting 2 threshold bars?